|Maintenance Notice - PDF Generation|

 Let's take a closer look at this architecture, with a somewhat sharper focus on the enterprise tier.

-Web Engagement uses Cassandra database storage and Elasticsearch as an indexing engine.
+Web Engagement 8.5.2 uses Cassandra 3.11 for database storage and Elasticsearch 6.8 as an indexing engine.
 These two components work closely together to provide high-performance access to large amounts of data, both for operational needs and as input to your reporting.
 As mentioned, the database is often housed in the enterprise tier, but these components can live anywhere within reach of the Web Engagement Server cluster.

 The rest of the enterprise tier consists of the various Genesys components that work together with Web Engagement, backing it up with the full power of the Genesys CX solution.